Lesson 1: A Clear Definition of Classical Education

 - Plato: The Great Philosopher Educator by David Diener

 - How would you best define classical education?
 Share and discuss your definition with others in a small group or on the forum.

 - How does the definition of curriculum as a course change your thinking about curriculum?

 - Classical education can be defined as parts that come together as a whole.
-Of the curricular, pedagogical, psychological, communal, and linguistic definitions, which definition are you most familiar with and why?
+Of the curricular, pedagogical, psychological, communal, and linguistic definitions, with which definition are you most familiar and why?
 How do the other parts expand your view of the tradition of classical education?